brilla-ai/brilla-ai/webapp/README.md

-# NSMQ AI Web application
+# BrillAI Web application

+Latest Information on app deployment and setup can be found [here](./streamlitDemo/README.md)

 ## Frontend